You’ll Fall in Love With Swimming at This Waterfall Hiding Along a Breathtaking Washington Trail

-Now that it's finally summer, Washingtonians are looking forward to emerging from their winter burrows and making the most of the good weather.
-While the Evergreen State has plenty of beautiful beaches, there's nothing quite like going for a swim at a waterfall in Washington.
-Of all the options, I think the best place to head might be Keekwulee Falls in the Mount Baker-Snoqualmie National Forest.
+When summer rolls around, Washingtonians inevitably look forward to emerging from their winter burrows and making the most of the warmer, less rainy weather.
+While the Evergreen State has plenty of beautiful beaches, if you ask me, there's not better way to spend a warm day than hiking out for a swim at a waterfall in Washington.
+Of all the options we are blessed to have, I think the best place to do so is Keekwulee Falls, which is located in the Mount Baker-Snoqualmie National Forest.

-Its accessibility means this trail is popular, so don't be surprised if you're sharing the path with several other groups.
-Despite the traffic, there's plenty of nature to appreciate, even before you reach the gorgeous Keekwulee Falls.
+The trail's accessibility also means that it's a popular hiking destination, so don't be surprised if you find yourself sharing the path with several other groups.
+Even with a little extra hiking traffic, there's plenty of nature to go around for all to appreciate - and that's even before you reach the gorgeous Keekwulee Falls.

 Beneath the towering conifers, probe the understory for native birds.
-Depending on the time of year you visit, thick vegetation— including salmonberries, ferns, and wildflowers— borders the trail.
+Depending on the time of year you visit, thick vegetation - including salmonberries, ferns, and wildflowers - borders the trail.
 This area is also home to numerous mushroom species.
-Though foraging is prohibited, short of taking a course, IDing these in their natural environment is a great way to hone your skills for later expeditions.
+Though foraging is prohibited, short of taking a course, IDing these in their natural environment is a great way to hone your skills for later expeditions in places where such activities are permitted.

 Make sure you bring the right gear for your trek.
 Part of what makes the Keekwulee Trail fun is that it involves a couple of spots of careful clambering.
 You'll get to the other side and feel like a pro!